vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 - The synchronization is based on graph spaces, i.e., from one graph space in the primary cluster to another in the secondary cluster.

-- About the synchronization topology, Nebula Graph:
+- About the synchronization topology, NebulaGraph:

   - Supports synchronizing from one primary cluster to one secondary cluster, but not multiple primary clusters to one secondary cluster.